isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

-**Title: Boundary crossing: strengthening disaster management during climate change**
+# Boundary crossing: strengthening disaster management during climate change

 **Abstract:**
 The increased severity of disasters posed by climate change heightens the pivotal role played by disaster management.
 A range of international peak bodies such as UNESCO’s World Heritage Centre section on Climate Change and World Heritage (2021)[\[6\]](#_ftn6) have highlighted the elevated risk of disasters associated with extreme weather and cascading events that pose heightened risks to all of our cultural collections.

 In an international landscape of climate change, limited resources, and rapidly expanding collections effective disaster management is critical, as disasters can result in the loss of highly significant cultural heritage.
 However, a major Australian research project, undertaken in the context of Australian national state and territory (NSLA) libraries, has uncovered that the approaches to disaster management are largely divided and uncoordinated between the physical and digital domains.
 Although our heritage collections typically comprise physical and digital resources, the disaster management approaches for these hybrid collections are largely uncoordinated and disconnected.